yuchenlin/awesome-commonsense/README.md

 ## Common-Sense Knoweldge Graphs
 - **ConceptNet**
   - Intro: ConceptNet is a general, human-annotated commonsense knowledge graph, representing common **concepts** (words and phrases) that people use and the [common-sense **relationships**](https://github.com/commonsense/conceptnet5/wiki/Relations) between them.
 The knowledge in ConceptNet is collected from a variety of resources, including crowd-sourced resources (such as [Wiktionary](https://www.wiktionary.org/) and Open Mind Common Sense), games with a purpose (such as Verbosity and nadya.jp), and expert-created resources (such as [WordNet](https://wordnet.princeton.edu/) and JMDict).
-ConceptNet is the most widely-used general commonsense knowledge graph, although it is still somewhat noisy and highly incomplete.
+ConceptNet is the most widely-used general commonsense knowledge graph.
   - Authors: MIT Media Lab and Luminoso Technologies, Inc.
   - Paper: [[ConceptNet 5.5: An Open Multilingual Graph of General Knowledge]](https://arxiv.org/abs/1612.03975) in AAAI 2017
   - Website: [[http://conceptnet.io/]](http://conceptnet.io/)